ag-sanjjeev/Front-End-Development/carousal-and-sliders/3d-image-slider/README.md

 # 3D Image Slider:

-A simple 3d rotation animated image slider design.
+A simple animated image slider with 3d rotation effect.
 It is made with HTML, CSS only.

 ### Screenshots: